urbainn2/basic-boxify/examplify/README.md

 # EXAMPLIFY

-  This folder contains the working demo of Boxify (similar to the private Weezify and Rivertunes repositories).
+  This folder contains the working demo of Boxify (similar to the private Weezify repository).
   If you want to run or contribute to Boxify, **this** is where to start!

 ## Table of Contents